Global automakers scour India's backroads in search of dream market

 Japan’s Honda entered India nearly two decades ago but will still have only 170 dealerships by end-March, compared with market-leading Maruti’s current 1,300.
 Of the 60 sales outlets Honda plans to open in India in the fiscal year that starts in April, 43 will be in small towns.

-“It’s very easy to travel once in three-four years to a place 100 kilometers away to buy,” said Jnaneswar Sen, senior vice president of sales and marketing at Honda India.
-“It becomes a bit of a hassle for the customer to travel 100 or 150 kilometers every few months to get the car serviced.”
+“It’s very easy to travel once in three-four years to a place 100 kilometres away to buy,” said Jnaneswar Sen, senior vice president of sales and marketing at Honda India.
+“It becomes a bit of a hassle for the customer to travel 100 or 150 kilometres every few months to get the car serviced.”

 Like most foreign carmakers in India, however, Honda is seen as a premium brand, beyond the reach of price-sensitive rural buyers.
 To expand its potential market, Honda last year launched the entry-level Amaze sedan, which starts at about 520,000 rupees ($8,300) and has helped it nearly double its market share to 4.7 percent.